gjorgjinac/sec/README.md

-  The parse_master function collects data (release_no, date and respondents) from 'https://www.sec.gov/litigation/litreleases/litrelarchive/litarchiveXXXX.shtml' (where XXXX is the year, 1995<=XXXX<=2018) and sends requests for additional data (titles, content, references) for each litigation, which are later processed by the parse_detail function.
+  The parse_master function collects data (release_no, date and respondents) from 'https://www.sec.gov/litigation/litreleases/litrelarchive/litarchiveXXXX.shtml' (where XXXX is the year, 1995<=XXXX<=2018) and sends requests to get additional data (titles, content, references) for each litigation, which are later processed by the parse_detail function.
+The parsing functions handle the inconsistencies in the website listed in the issues_checklist.txt file.

-  The items are then sent to the pipeline to be written in the database (sec\mining\mining\pipelines.py) The spider also uses processing functions defined for each item class in sec\mining\mining\items.py
+  The pieces of data are stored in item loaders which apply a series of processing functions defined for each item class in sec\mining\mining\items.py.
+  The items are written to the database using the process_item function in the MiningPipeline (sec\mining\mining\pipelines.py)

 HOW TO USE:

 To start the crawler, you need to run 'scrappy crawl detail' from the sec/mining directory